jjfernandezl/docker-workshop-build/Solutions/commands.md

-# Commands help file
+# Commands help file (_Work in progress_)

-This file provides a list of commands that will be used during the workshop, so they can be copied in the terminal if needed
+This file provides a list of commands that will be used during the workshop, so they can be copied in the terminal if needed.

 ## Previous steps